areebbashir/Flipkat-product-categorisation/README.md

 The category is extracted from the `product_category_tree` column.
 The level 1 of the hierarchy tree is defined as the primary category for our predictions.
 The data is split into 85% training and 15% test sets.
 The models are trained on training sets and then validated on test sets.

+The data cleaning involved removing all the punctuations, splitting the sentences into words and removing all the stopwords.
 The text data first needs to be converted to a numeric representation before ML algorithms are applied to it.
 The methods which achieve this goal are called text vectorisation methods.
 The most popular ones are TF-IDF and count vectorizer.
 In most cases, they result in what is called a Term-Document matrix (TDM).
 I aslo used glove embeddings([0link](http://www-nlp.stanford.edu/data/glove.840B.300d.zip ))

 ### Fitting the best model